A-Z Of Important Information You Need To Know

 Civil Defence measures have been developed at our school.
 Realistic common-sense procedures have been established among the staff and children so as to decrease anxiety and the possibility of panic in the case of an emergency.
 Any decision to send pupils home following an emergency will be made by the Principal.
 No student will be entrusted to anyone other than parents, caregivers or persons nominated by parents or caregivers.

 It is expected that every student will have some form of homework every night.
-This will take the form of reading mileage, basic facts, spelling and Religious Education.
+This may be reading, basic facts practice, spelling and Religious Education.

 Year 7 & 8 Leadership Initiative